aldonline/co.angel.scala.api/README.md

 * The services layer uses a denormalized approach to DTOs/Case Classes.
 It is pretty ugly and certainly not idiomatic.
 But The idea is to wrap each service atomically by capturing its semantics and nuances as close to the source as possible.
-  Integration can be built above this typesafe layer.
+  Integration/Normalization can be built above this typesafe layer.
 * If you start building algebraic expressions with the collections API you will most certainly break things. ( TODO: We should add throttling to the low level client eventually. )